2018 Review (Updated

 ||Saturday 10th November 2018 (10:00 to 16:00) - Southampton Ship Show

-We will have a table at the Ocean Liner Society's Southampton Ship Show.
-The show will be held at Southampton Masonic Hall, Albion Place, Southampton SO14 2DD.
+We had a table at the Ocean Liner Society's Southampton Ship Show.
+The show was held at Southampton Masonic Hall, Albion Place, Southampton SO14 2DD.